Counting our Blessings

-At a meeting of some of the poorest citizens of this city of Manizales, Colombia, perched 7,000 ft. above sea level, high in the Andes I noticed a woman trying to read a newspaper.
-I say ‘trying’ because she was holding it up side down and only on seeing a photograph did she turn it around.
+At a meeting of some of the poorest citizens of the city of Manizales, Colombia perched 7,000 ft. above sea level, high in the Andes I noticed a woman trying to read a newspaper.
+I say ‘trying’ because she was holding it upside down and only on seeing a photograph did she turn it around.
 I asked her for permission to visit her residence as I was studying how folks such as she lived.
 “Oh, mister, my dwelling is very humble.
 I don’t think you would be interested in visiting me.”
 “On the contrary,” I responded, “I want to visit persons in all social situations.”
-She gave me the number of her house in Barrio Galan and suggested that I call at 2 p.m. the next day.
+She gave me the number of her dwelling in Barrio Galan and suggested that I call at 2 p.m. the next day.
 The health department numbers all shacks in these slum neighborhoods.

 The woman I had met the evening before was there and apologized for her humble circumstances.
 With her was her husband, lying on a litter in the limited space that they occupied.
 I was informed that he had a broken back and could not work.
 An infant was crying.
 The woman gave the baby a bottle that had colored water in it.
 I inquired what she was feeding the baby and was informed that she had put a bit of panella (sugar from sugar cane) in the water as that was all that she had to feed the child.
 She explained that they had another child about 10 years old who was mentally retarded but one day he went out and never came back.
 She thinks he was probably kidnapped to work on a farm as slave labor.
 But she has never heard of him again.